Globaldots/s3-trigger-purge-cdn/README.md

 ==========
 A CDN requires an origin server, which can be a S3 bucket. s3-trigger-purge-cdn are python scripts that run as Lambda functions, and are triggered by file uploads to the bucket.
 Once triggered, the Lambda function will attempt to purge the old file from the CDN cache.
-Currently supported:
+Currently supported CDN vendors:

+- Akamai
+- Cloudflare
+- Edgecast
+- Fastly
+- Highwinds

+*Standalone Legacy mode*
-- Edgecast standalone
+- Edgecast
-- Akamai standalone
+- Akamai
-- Edgecast, Akamai and Highwinds in a multi-cdn setup.
-This is the main project.

 While I started as a project with separate parts for each CDN vendor, the standalone parts will not be maintained anymore.